 While it is possible to get a loan with a 500-credit score, it is recommended to have at least a 580.
 But if you have a low score, do not despair – you still may be able to get approved!

 If you have a FICO score of above 720, you may be better off to apply for a conventional loan.
 However, if you do not have a large down payment available, an FHA loan can still be a good fit for you.

 #2 Be Financially Stable After Bankruptcy or Foreclosure

 Because of this, people tend to believe that it is impossible to get any type of home loan.
-Actually, FHA loans are available to people who had such a negative event on their credit as recently as a year ago.
+Actually, FHA mortgages are available to people who had such a negative event on their credit as recently as a year ago.
 But more often, you should have your foreclosure or bankruptcy at least two years ago.

 What FHA wants to see is that you have recovered financially and are back on your feet.
 Your lender will want to see that you are paying your bills and rent on time.
 If so, you may be able to get approved.
 Remember, FHA exists to help people with average to poor credit to have access to the home loans.
 The agency has set flexible standards that are possible for many people to qualify for.

 Don’t believe that you have to pony up a 20% down payment to buy a house.
 If that were true, less than 50% of Americans would ever own a home; the current number is in the range of 62%.